-ILOC will be held on January 29, 2026 with the theme Worth Celebrating!
+ILOC will be held Thursday, January 29, 2026 with the theme Worth Celebrating!

-Click the links under the Event column to go to that session's title, speaker, and description.
-Breakouts will feature three options for each session.
-On the day of the conference, links to each session's Zoom webinar room will be available on this page.
+Click the links under the Event column on the table below to go to that session's title(s), speaker(s), and description(s).
+Breakouts will feature three options for the first session and two options for the second and third sessions.
+On the day of the conference, links to each session's Zoom webinar room will be available on the table below.

 You Are Worth Celebrating!
 Realistic Tips for Supporting Yourself and Your Community